-The Snowman Trek from Laya to Upper Sephu Via Chozo or Thanza is also called the Lunana Snowman Trek.
+Now we were off on the second half of our Snowman Trek.
+The route from Laya to Upper Sephu Via Chozo or Thanza also has a number of names, the Lunana Snowman Trek being the most common.
 It includes seven high passes and campsites that are mostly at or above 4000 meters.

 Thanks to our ten days on the trail, the concern about acclimatizing properly was no longer an issue.
 Unfortunately, the combination of dry air and increased breathing rate can cause problems; one of our trekkers had to end the trek at Laya because of a cough that only seemed to get worse.
 I had seen a fellow trekker hit by the same respiratory problem on a 22-day Everest region trek a few years ago.